anirudhgovind/30DayMapChallenge/README.md

-This README and repository is still being edited with the latest edit being on 20 November 2020.
+This README and repository is a work in progress and still being edited.

 # 30DayMapChallenge